argoproj/argo-workflows/docs/template-defaults.md

 ## Introduction

 `TemplateDefaults` feature enables user to configure the default template values in workflow spec level that will apply to all templates in the workflow.
-These values will be applied in runtime.
 If template has a value that also has a default value in `templateDefault`, the Template's value will take precedence.
+These values will be applied during runtime.

 ## Configuring `templateDefaults` in WorkflowSpec